Book your OVERSIZED ITEMS collection

 • It may take a few days for bulk items to be collected from all residences.
 Not all materials will necessarily be collected at once—for example, furniture may be collected on day one and metal collected the following day.
 It’s still important that all material is placed at the curb by 7:00 a.m. on the day collection begins.

-Bulk items remaining curbside after collection is complete could result in a penalty.
+Oversized items remaining curbside after collection is complete could result in a penalty.
 The cost of returning to remove the material and ensure its proper disposal will be charged to the property owner.

 ACCEPTED